monkey-monkey/frontend-assignment/README.md

 The expected result of this assessment is expected in format of public github repository.

-You can submitted the url by replying to recruitment email.
+You can submit the url by replying to recruitment email.